Wr3nch-ren/wr3nch-ren.github.io/README.md

 # wr3nch-ren.github.io
-Testing github.io website, how bad can I code?
+Trying to make github.io website, how bad can I code?